yury-chislov/demo/docs/TestCases.md

 - refresh browser
 - check there is no tasks, no task counter and no clear completed button displayed (This expectation is debatable though)

-##  Attempt to rename a task, but don't save the new name and check results
+##  Attempt to rename a task but don't save the new name and check results

 ##### Steps:
 - Create new task